jamiesmith/astrosaloon/_posts/2018-04-05-the-telescope-takahashi-fsq-edxv4.md

 It was really that way for most of the Stellarvues.
 "Ooh, sorry, you just missed it!"
 I kept checking in as I researched, but to no avail-- and I had no desire to be placed on an indeterminate waitlist.

+Oh, the RASA.
+Yeah.
+Talk me down from the ledge...
+Maybe next time...

 I had always heard about Tak's.
 The build quality, the _optical_ quality, the scarcity.

 ![image-right](https://media.giphy.com/media/TdwziQPhbNAzK/giphy.gif){: .align-right}